 Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as "a Level 8 Elf Bard with the Ruffled Coif, Monolog, and Armor of Proof."
+For instance, you might describe your character as "a Level 8 Elf Thief with Troutsers, the Butterfly Knife, and the Criminal Axe."